wheeler-microfluidics/dstat-interface-mrbox/README.markdown

 The newest versions of Python(x,y) are also missing PyGTK, so it should be installed from [here](http://ftp.gnome.org/pub/GNOME/binaries/win32/pygtk/2.24/pygtk-all-in-one-2.24.2.win32-py2.7.msi) once Python(x,y) is installed.
 Matplotlib should then be reinstalled to get gtk support from [here](https://downloads.sourceforge.net/project/matplotlib/matplotlib/matplotlib-1.4.3/windows/matplotlib-1.4.3.win32-py2.7.exe).

 ## pip Install
-Tagged git versions are uploaded to [PiPy](https://pypi.python.org/pypi/dstat-interface) regularly, and thus dstat-interface can be installed using the command `pip install dstat-interface`, which will attempt to automatically install matplotlib, numpy, pyserial, and pyzmq.
+Tagged git versions are uploaded to [PiPy](https://pypi.python.org/pypi/dstat-interface-mrbox) regularly, and thus dstat-interface-mrbox can be installed using the command `pip install dstat-interface-mrbox`, which will attempt to automatically install matplotlib, numpy, pyserial, and pyzmq.
 (N.B. matplotlib does not install well with pip on Mac and should be manually installed with Homebrew as described above)
 This is still a bit experimental as pygtk and pygobject must be installed separately.

-To launch a pip-installed dstat-interface, simply type:
+To launch a pip-installed dstat-interface-mrbox, simply type:

-    python -m dstat_interface.main
+    python -m dstat_interface_mrbox.main

 into a terminal.

 ### Windows
-The following terminal commands will result in a full installation of dstat-interface and its requirements, assuming [32-bit Miniconda][1] is installed:
+The following terminal commands will result in a full installation of dstat-interface-mrbox and its requirements, assuming [32-bit Miniconda][1] is installed:

     conda create -n dstat python pywin32
     activate dstat
-    pip install --find-links http://192.99.4.95/wheels --trusted-host 192.99.4.95 scipy==0.17.0 pygtk2-win pycairo-gtk2-win dstat-interface
+    pip install --find-links http://192.99.4.95/wheels --trusted-host 192.99.4.95 scipy==0.17.0 pygtk2-win pycairo-gtk2-win dstat-interface-mrbox

 This makes use of pre-built binary wheels for many of the Windows packages, stored on our server.
 We are installing in a separate environment to keep a clean system.
 `activate dstat` will enter the environment (must be done whenever a new terminal is opened), and `deactivate` will return to the root environment.

-Therefore, to run dstat-interface from our environment, we must first activate it (if not already done) before launching it:
+Therefore, to run dstat-interface-mrbox from our environment, we must first activate it (if not already done) before launching it:

     activate dstat
-    python -m dstat_interface.main
+    python -m dstat_interface_mrbox.main

 [1]: https://repo.continuum.io/miniconda/Miniconda2-latest-Windows-x86.exe